Dr. Lauren Elder, PhD, ABPP (she/her)

 LICENSED SOCIAL WORKER

-ACCEPTING THERAPY REFERRALS ON A WAITLIST, AND REFERRALS FOR OUR YOUTH TRANSITION THERAPY GROUP
+ACCEPTING THERAPY REFERRALS ON A WAITLIST

 Kayley Wagner is a license social worker with a strong background in pediatric mental health care.
 A graduate of Ohio State University, she has extensive experience working in the non-profit sector, specializing in community-, home-, and school-based care.
 Her practice is grounded in trauma-informed and culturally sensitive approaches, ensuring comprehensive and empathetic care for her clients.
 She is dedicated to providing high-quality, personalized care tailored to the unique needs of her clients.
+At Ascent, Kayley offers play therapy, individual therapy, and family therapy.

 Identities: Neurodivergent, second-generation Immigrant, multi-racial and multi-cultural family